Jason Day set to play on after family crash

 No. 1 in the Fed-Ex rankings, Reed, is also on three-under-par as is Olympic champion Justin Rose.

-The field will be cut down from the leading 100 players in the Fed-Ex Cup rankings after this weekend's play to the leading 70 for next weekend's BMW Championship at Crooked Stick Golf Club in Carmel, Indiana.
+The field will be cut down from the leading 100 players in the Fed-Ex Cup rankings after this weekend's play to the top 70 for next weekend's BMW Championship at Crooked Stick Golf Club in Carmel, Indiana.